ozfortress/ozfortress_docs/docs/rules/global.md

 ### 3.1.
 Player Requirements
 To be eligible to play in ozfortress competitions, either as a member of a roster or as a mercenary, a player must:

-- have an ozfortress.com account
+- Have an ozfortress.com account.
-- have a minimum of 500 hours, or be verified by contacting an ozfortress administrator
+- Have a minimum of 500 hours, or be verified by contacting an ozfortress administrator.
-- not be under any current competition exclusion penalties, including:
+- Not be under any current competition exclusion penalties, including:

-    - league bans
+    - League Bans.
-    - infraction threshold bans
+    - Infraction Threshold Bans.
-    - Anti-Cheat bans
+    - Anti-Cheat Bans .
-    - VAC bans
+    - VAC Bans.

-- satisfy the [Ping Limit](/rules/global/#341-ping-limit) or have an exception approved as outlined in [3.4.3.
-Exceptions](/rules/global/#343-exceptions)
+- Satisfy the [Ping Limit](/rules/global/#341-ping-limit) or have an exception approved as outlined in [3.4.3.
+Exceptions](/rules/global/#343-exceptions).
-- have a maximum interpolation value either at the default `0.100ms` that ships with the game or lower
+- Have a maximum interpolation value either at the default `0.100ms` that ships with the game or lower.

-    - any value above the default interpolation value is considered an exploit
+    - Any value above the default interpolation value is considered an exploit.
-    - see [12.1.
-Exploits](/rules/global/#121-exploits) for more information
+    - See [12.1.
+Exploits](/rules/global/#121-exploits) for more information.

 ### 3.2.
 Player Aliases and Avatars
 All player aliases and avatars (both in-game on and the ozfortress website) must be appropriate and will be contextually reviewed by ozfortress administrators.
 Player alias requests can be made through a player's ozfortress profile settings, and these requests will **not** be processed until the conclusion of any active ozfortress competition.

 #### 3.2.1.
-Player Alias Guidelines
+Player Alias & Profile Guidelines
-Player aliases may not contain the following:
+Player aliases and profiles on ozfortress.com cannot contain the following:

-- emojis or special characters
+- Emojis or special characters.
-- blank characters or characters to otherwise break the name field
+- Blank characters or characters to otherwise break the name field.
-- links/URLs
+- Links or URLs.
+- A person's name or likeness.
+This excludes celebrities and political figures.
+    - ozfortress staff reserve the right to make contradictory rulings to this on a case-by-case basis.
-- anything that violates our Community Guidelines
+- Anything that violates our Community Guidelines.

+To be eligible for an alias change, players must:

+- Use their desired alias, or show a genuine attempt to swap to their desired alias for a majority of the competition prior to their name change.
+    - This is to limit the amount of less serious name changes, as it is expected that your ozfortress alias is your most well known alias.

 #### 3.3.
-Alternative Accounts
+Alternative Accounts & Account Sharing
 **The use of alternative accounts is strictly forbidden.** Player registration and participation in ozfortress leagues must occur exclusively through one Steam account.
 If a player wishes to change their registered account, they must contact an ozfortress administrator.
 However, it is unlikely that the account will be changed without good reasoning.

 !!! danger "Ban Circumvention"